 Your clients will get a notice of assignment from your factoring company letting them know where to send future payments.

-Instead of sending your invoices to your customer, send them directly to your freight factoring company.
-The freight factoring company will advance you a percentage of the invoice, usually around 90%.
+Instead of sending your invoices to your customer, send them directly to your factoring company.
+The factoring company will advance you a percentage of the invoice, usually around 90%.

 One of the greatest benefits of freight factoring is that you will get paid on your invoices in 24 hours or less.
-Some freight factoring companies, including TCI Business Capital, have added financial services such as accounts receivable management, collection services, credit analysis, risk assessment, fuel cards and treasury.
+Some factoring companies, including TCI Business Capital, have added financial services such as accounts receivable management, credit analysis, risk assessment, fuel cards and treasury.

 Recourse factoring is the most common form of factoring in the accounts receivable finance industry.
 Recourse factoring means that if an invoice isn’t paid within a certain amount of days, usually 90 or more, the freight factoring company retains the right to sell back the invoice to the company.